defaultroute0/vksdemo/DEMO.md

 ## Show Supervisor Management in vca
 - how sup is configured.
 TABS in SUPERVISOR MANAGEMRNT
-- how we create a ns (ns02)
-- show how this is rendered in nsx quickly (vpc)

 ## Poke around, and show off the ns01 in vcenter
 ------